Processed with VSCO with au5 preset

 From Partnering with Nipsey Hussle to Painting the WeTransfer Headquarters, Cooper’s Murals Radiate Positivity for the City of Los Angeles

-“One day I drew my signature Wildflower, and it hit me.
+ā€œOne day I drew my signature Wildflower, and it hit me.
 This represented life to me.
-The flower representing growth in our everyday lives, and the eye in the middle relating it back to us humans,” says Cooper.
+The flower representing growth in our everyday lives, and the eye in the middle relating it back to us humans,ā€ says Cooper.Ā

-An artist with the staying power of a distinguishing mark, Cooper’s seamless connection to the business while remaining true to his theme comes from daily work.
-“I have my specific Wildflowers that have a real meaning to me personally and started out my career when I had nothing.
-Stick to your script, and you will be original in time,” observes Cooper.
+Cooper stays true to his themes by working daily.
+His dedication gives him staying power and a recognizable artistic identity. ā€œI have my specific Wildflowers that have a real meaning to me personally and started out my career when I had nothing.
+Stick to your script, and you will be original in time,ā€ observes Cooper.Ā

 Upon coming to LA, a cohesive vision with clients emerged through collaboration.
-At his WeTransfer encounter, both the owner and Cooper had decided on a “bright color scheme mural that could be seen blocks away.”
-This coincides with Cooper’s contemporary mural motif.
+At his WeTransfer encounter, both the owner and Cooper had decided on a ā€œbright color scheme mural that could be seen blocks away.ā€ This coincides with Cooper’s contemporary mural motif.
 Next, having been an avid basketball player growing up—and later an artist who has enjoyed Nipsey Hussle’s music—his excitement evolved from the 59th St Elementary School project.
-Cooper reminisces, “The PUMA team, Nipsey and the kids met and talked about the court and what I was going to paint.”
-His Wildflower pattern with Puma’s signature colors was approved.
-Once completed, “Nipsey gave a speech to the kids, thanked me and said that the court was ‘dope.’
-I’ll never forget that moment and that day,” explains Cooper.
+Cooper reminisces, ā€œThe PUMA team, Nipsey and the kids met and talked about the court and what I was going to paint.ā€ His Wildflower pattern with Puma’s signature colors was approved.

 There have been several changes in direction since the pandemic.
 Cooper has been painting and selling more canvas pieces, including to his first international client in London.
 Murals have been on hold, yet a future project—painting the inside of a bus in Cabo San Lucas—will be his first international mural.

 Even during a pandemic, this is an ongoing mural attribute: viewers take in an instant of playful vitality.
 Just as he is delighted and inspired by many artists’ murals, Cooper shares his own variety of positive energy by emboldening youth and other artists.
-Cooper says, “If I can do that for others, then I have won.
+Cooper says, ā€œIf I can do that for others, then I have won.
 It’s not about how many likes you get or how much money you have.
 To me, it’s about staying true to the craft and helping as many people as possible along the way.
-No secrets, just love.”
+No secrets, just love.ā€

-Cooper’s LA Mural Locations:
+Cooper’s LA Mural Locations:Ā

 We Transfer